inspheric/nova-defaultable-fields/README.md

 To use the `default()` method on a Nova `BelongsTo` field, you can supply either:

-* An instance of an Eloquent model:
+* An instance of an Eloquent model, e.g.

     ```php
     // $author = $request->user();